-Commenting on the results, Unger says that it appears that "if there is no glucagon, it doesn't matter if you don't have insulin".
-He provides a warning, however, that "this does not mean insulin is unimportant.
+Commenting on the results, Unger explains that it appears that "if there is no glucagon, it doesn't matter if you don't have insulin."
+However, he provides a warning that, "this does not mean insulin is unimportant.
 It is essential for normal growth and development from neonatal to adulthood.
-However, in adulthood, at least with respect to glucose metabolism, the role of insulin is to control glucagon".
+But in adulthood, at least with respect to glucose metabolism, the role of insulin is to control glucagon."

-Unger concludes that anything resulting in a reduced need for insulin injection is a positive and that any future treatment resulting from this discovery could "perhaps be considered very close to a 'cure'" for Type 1 diabetes.
+Dr Unger concludes that anything resulting in a reduced need for insulin injection is a positive and that any future treatment resulting from this discovery could "perhaps be considered very close to a 'cure'," for Type 1 diabetes.